openphacts/ops.js/README.md

 jasmine-node --config app_id your_app_id --config app_key your_app_key --config app_url https://beta.openphacts.org/1.5 test/spec/integration/
 ```

+To enable console logging of URIs tested, add the parameter `--config debug true`

 ### Testing with Docker

 If you use Docker, you can run the [openphacts/ops-api-test](https://hub.docker.com/r/openphacts/ops-api-test/) image
 to run the tests, without needing to install NodeJS.

 Run with the `-it` parameter to get colour output.
 You might want to override environment variables like `app_url`, `app_id` and `app_key`.
 Example: